dustinbowers/chip8emu/README.md

 `roms/` may or may not be available here https://github.com/jamesmcm/chip8go/tree/master/roms

+## Live Demo

+For a WebAssembly / WebGL wrapped live demo see: https://dustinbowers.com/chip8

 ## Usage

 Install some stuff if you don't have SDL packages yet